ramthiagu/bot-education/labs/Lab_Getting_Started.md

 # Lab:  Building your first bot with a Dialog in .NET

 ## Pre-requisites
-1. Visual Studio 2015 (Community version is ok) (could use Visual Studio Code on non-Windows systems – however most these instructions are working from Visual Studio)
+1. Visual Studio 2015 (Community version is ok) (could use Visual Studio Code on non-Windows systems – however most these instructions are working from Visual Studio) - download [here](https://beta.visualstudio.com/downloads/)
 2. A Microsoft Account to log into the Bot Framework developer portal, which you will use to register your Bot as well as to sign up for Cognitive Services subscriptions (if you have Hotmail, Live, Outlook.com, or an Xbox account then you already have a Microsoft Account).
 3. An Azure account for an Azure-accessible REST endpoint (for registering your bot with the Bot Framework service)
 4. The Bot Framework Emulator from the Bot Framework [Downloads](https://docs.botframework.com/en-us/downloads/#navtitle) page.